cherylcarpenter/ContactLookup/README.md

-I used vuelidate plugin for the validation and having regrets.
-I am working on the error messaging still.
-I need to hide the not found if the email field is cleared.
+Contact Lookup is a Vue 3 application built on the [Nuxt.js](https://nuxtjs.org/) framework.

+I used [Vuelidate](https://vuelidate-next.netlify.app/) for validation which I regreted as it has some odd behaviors which I coded around.